We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Much like a yeast infection, bacterial vaginosis occurs when there is an overgrowth of bacteria in the vagina.
 This can occur because of douching, having multiple sex partners, or just normally having a low level of the “good” bacteria in your vagina, which allows the “bad” bacteria to take over.

-Symptoms include a greenish, whitish, or grayish thin discharge that has a “fishy” smell and vaginal itching, although some women have no symptoms at all.
-Check out some home remedies for this condition.
+Symptoms include a greenish, whitish, or grayish thin discharge with a foul smell and vaginal itching, although some women have no symptoms at all.

 Trichomoniasis

-According to the U.S Centers for Disease Control and Prevention, trichomoniasis (“trich”) is a common sexually transmitted disease that currently affects 3.7 million people.
-It’s caused by a parasite and in 70 percent of people doesn’t result in symptoms.
-When symptoms do arise, they include swelling, itching, and burning of the vaginal region, painful urination, and an extremely fishy vaginal odor.
+According to the Centers for Disease Control and Prevention (CDC), trichomoniasis (“trich”) is a common sexually transmitted infection (STI) that affects over 2 million people.
+Only 30% of people develop symptoms.
+When symptoms do arise, they include:

 Allergies